oliszymanski/oliszymanski/README.md

 My name is Oliwier, and I'm a self-taught coder.

 🚀 I wrote my first 'Hello World!' in `Python` when I was 13 years old.
-From that day, Python is still my favourite programming language.
+From that day, Python is one of my favourite programming language.

 🏫 as a student, I'm still attending school